JeffreyBenjaminBrown/hode/docs/ui.md

 (You don't have to wrap "alice" or "bob" or "chris" in quotation marks, because they contain no characters that Hode treats specially.)

-#### PITFALL: Back references are not currently implemented

-Suppose node X encodes a search that finds nodes Y and Z.
-If you evaluate X, you will find Y and Z.
-But if you visit Y or Z,
-you will receive no information about its relationship to X.

 ### `M-w`: Copy the results buffer to clipboard